GenericMappingTools/GMTjl_doc/documentation/modules/contour.md

 Contour plot from table data by direct triangulation

+*keywords: GMT, Julia, contour plots, mapping*

 Description
 -----------

 Reads data from file or table and produces a raw contour plot by triangulation.
-By default, the optimal Delaunay triangulation is performed (using either Shewchuk's [1996] or Watson's [1982] method as selected during GMT installation; type **gmt("gmtget GMT_TRIANGULATE")** to see which method is selected, but the user may optionally provide a second file with network information, such as a triangular mesh used for finite element modeling.
+By default, the optimal Delaunay triangulation is performed using Shewchuk's [1996], but the user may optionally provide a second file with network information, such as a triangular mesh used for finite element modeling.
 In addition to contours, the area between contours may be painted according to the CPT.
 Alternatively, the *x, y, z* positions of the contour lines may be saved to one or more output files (or standard output) and no plot is produced.

 Required Arguments
 ------------------